-MQDT starts by propagating outward the multichannel wave function or or its log-derivative in a matrix form from short separation.
-But, instead of propagating upto asymptotic region as in CC, the propagation is stopped at an intermediate and usually classically allowed separation known as matching point $r_m$.
-Then, this numerically obtained solution at $r_m$ is matched with the analytical solutions of the long-range form of the potential matrix.
-Implicit assumptions or conditions in this method are that (i) for separations $r > r_m$, the off-diagonal elements of the potential matrix (which are basically inter-channel couplings) become negligible, rendering the potential matrix essentially into a diagonal form, and (ii) The diagonal elements of the potential matrix for $r > r_m$ should be expressible, at least in leading order, in analytical forms that should also admit analytical solutions.
-The latter condition is the most stringent one, restricting the application of MQDT methods to certain specific classes of long-range potentials, such as Coulomb ($1/r$), dipolar ($1/r^2$), van der Waals ( $1/r^6$), charge-neutral ($1/r^4$), etc. type potentials.
+MQDT starts by propagating outward the multichannel wave function or its log-derivative in a matrix form from short separations.
+But, instead of propagating into the asymptotic region as in CC, the propagation is stopped at an intermediate and classically allowed region, known as the matching point $r_m$.
+Then, this numerically obtained solution at $r_m$ is matched with the analytical solutions of the long-range form of the potential \mbox{matrix \cite{gao-analytical}} {or by numerically calculated reference functions} \cite{jisha-pra,jisha2014,ruzic}.
+Implicit assumptions or conditions in this method are that (i) for separations $r > r_m$, the off-diagonal elements of the potential matrix (which are basically inter-channel couplings) become negligible, rendering the potential matrix essentially into a diagonal form, and (ii) the diagonal elements of the potential matrix for $r > r_m$ should be expressible, at least in leading order, in analytical forms that should also admit analytical solutions.
+The latter condition is the most stringent one, restricting the application of MQDT methods to certain specific classes of long-range potentials, such as Coulomb ($1/r$), dipolar ($1/r^2$), van der Waals ( $1/r^6$), charge-neutral ($1/r^4$), etc.